-Compression socks are specially designed medical socks that help improve blood flow, reduce discomfort and help patients heal after surgeries.
+Compression socks are specially designed medical socks that help improve blood flow, reduce swelling and help speed up recovery after surgeries.

 The purpose of compression socks after surgery

 By keeping the skin and the body in their places, you are creating a safer healing environment.
-Compression garments are similar to bandages because they stay fixated once you put them on.
-So, if you have a cut from the surgery, it will heal quicker.
+Compression garments are similar to bandages because they stay in place once you put them on.
+So, if you have an incision from the surgery, it will heal quicker.

 Better blood flow

-Also, compression socks encourage healthy blood flow, and good blood flow means restorative healing.
-It can help you reduce the numbness of some areas after surgery and get blood back to those areas.
+Also, compression socks boost circulation, and good circulation means restorative healing after surgery and gets your blood back to the affected areas.

 After the surgery, the body sends thousands of cells and a lot of fluid to help heal the area.
 This leads to swelling.
 Especially if the body part is lower extremity, edema or swelling is a body's normal response to an injury or surgery.
 Compression socks are one of the best treatments for edema.